THE WEB'S MOST COMPLETE

 the price tag.

-The T series (TELEPHOTO) offers true telephoto lenses that require much less
+The T (Telephoto) series offers true telephoto lenses that allow much less

-bellow draw than a normal lens.
+bellow draw than normally needed.
 These are large, heavy lenses, but

 perfect for field cameras or other situations where bellows draw is limited.